 First sign of spring

-The monotone croaking of frogs provides the soundtrack to the season.
-As do the all the birds that live here, breaking into song from the first crack of dawn.
+It's the monotone croaking of frogs that provides the soundtrack to the season.
+Along with the birdsong, which begins at the first crack of dawn.

 Garden birds in spring

-It's exciting to watch the birds I fed all winter now busy building nests.
-The long-tailed tits use moss, lichen, sheep’s wool, and feathers to create soft, intricate domes.
-These delicate grey and pink birds then bind it all together with sticky cobweb threads.long tailed tit
+It's exciting to watch birds I've fed all winter now busy building nests.
+Long-tailed tits use moss, lichen, sheep’s wool, and feathers to create soft, intricate domes.
+These delicate grey and pink birds then bind it all together with sticky cobweb threads.

 The spider webs are an ingenious touch, since long-tailed tits tend to have large broods and need their nest to expand with the growing brood.
 I’ve heard of one pair having 15 chicks, although it is more usual for this species to have between eight to 12.